haiqu/nanos-bitsquare/WINDOWS.md

 # How to build and install Nano S firmware in Windows.

-Tested on Windows 7 32-bit.
+## Tested in Windows 7 32-bit on an IBM T60 laptop.

 ### Prerequisites - Machine and OS

 - Reference: https://blogs.msdn.microsoft.com/kaushal/2011/10/02/support-for-ssltls-protocols-on-windows/
 - Minimum Windows version is Windows 7.
-XP does not support SSL/TLS 1.1 and Ledger requires it.
+Windows XP does not support SSL/TLS 1.1 and Ledger requires it.
 - Reference: https://en.wikipedia.org/wiki/3_GB_barrier
 - Minimum physical memory: 3GB (maximum that Win32 will allow).
 May barely work with 2GB but untested.